Quotations for this nonfiction book

 Religion / Religion

-Quoting from Searching for Ropens and Finding God
+Quoting from Searching for Ropens and Finding God, fourth edition

-This flies high above a common true-life adventure, revealing the early stages of what may
+This overshadows common true-life adventures, revealing the early stages of what may

 Persons of various faiths, with various levels of education, from various countries and cultures,